-(f) A member of the Committee may disqualify themself from participating in any investigation of the conduct of a member of the House upon submission in writing and under oath of an affidavit of disqualification stating that the member cannot render an impartial and unbiased decision in the case in which the member seeks to disqualify themself.
-If the Committee approves and accepts such affidavit of disqualification, the Chairperson shall so notify the person appointing that member (either the Speaker or the Minority Leader) and request that person to designate a member of the House to act as a member of the Committee in any Committee proceeding relating to such investigation.

-(g) Any member who acts in good faith reliance upon any written advisory opinion of the Ethics Committee rendered to that member shall not be subject to any discipline by the House with respect to the matters covered by the advisory opinion, provided there was a full disclosure to the Ethics Committee of all facts necessary for the opinion.

-(h) The Committee may function without regard to recess periods or adjournment.
+- (f) A member of the Committee may disqualify himself or herself from participating in any investigation of the conduct of a member of the House upon submission in writing and under oath of an affidavit of disqualification stating that he or she cannot render an impartial and unbiased decision in the case in which he or she seeks to disqualify himself or herself.
+If the Committee approves and accepts such affidavit of disqualification, the Chairperson shall so notify the person appointing that member (either the Speaker or the Minority Leader) and request that person to designate a member of the House to act as a member of the Committee in any Committee proceeding relating to such investigation. - (g) Any member who acts in good faith reliance upon any written advisory opinion of the Ethics Committee rendered to that member shall not be subject to any discipline by the House with respect to the matters covered by the advisory opinion, provided there was a full disclosure to the Ethics Committee of all facts necessary for the opinion. - (h) The Committee may function without regard to recess periods or adjournment.

-634 RULE 31 - JOINT COMMITTEES.
+RULE 31 - JOINT COMMITTEES

-635 The House of Representatives and the Senate by mutual agreement may establish a joint committee or committees.
+The House of Representatives and the Senate by mutual agreement may establish a joint committee or committees.

-636 The House members of any Joint Committee shall be appointed by the Speaker, unless otherwise provided by statute or 637 resolution.
+The House members of any Joint Committee shall be appointed by the Speaker, unless otherwise provided by statute or resolution.

-638 RULE 32 - QUORUM ON COMMITTEES.
+RULE 32 - QUORUM ON COMMITTEES